FC Karpaty Lviv: Stadiums

-FC Karpaty play their home games at the Ukraina Stadium.
-The stadium was built in 1963 as Druzhba ('Friendship") Stadium and renamed into Ukraina Stadium in 1992.
-The stadium was renovated on several occasions since, the latest one taking place in 2001.
+FC Karpaty plays their home games at the Ukraina Stadium.
+The stadium was built in 1963 as Druzhba ('Friendship") Stadium and renamed Ukraina Stadium in 1992.
+The stadium has been renovated on several occasions since, the latest one taking place in 2001.
 Currently the arena has a capacity of 29,004 spectators.

 The stadium was also the venue hosting the final match of the first Ukrainian Premier League season in 1992, in which Tavriya Simferopol defeated Dynamo Kyiv.

 It has also been one of the venues for Ukraine national football team matches, the most recent being a 1–0 win over Belarus on 6 September 2008 during 2010 FIFA World Cup qualifying.

 Reserves and the Academy

 Karpaty-3

 Karpaty-3 was a second reserve team of a Ukrainian football club Karpaty Lviv from Lviv, Ukraine.
 Created in 1997, until 2001 it played as Karpaty-2 Lviv.

-In 2001 due to the merger between FC Karpaty Lviv and FC Lviv, Karpaty preserved the place of FC Lviv in the First League and transformed the former FC Lviv into the new Karpaty-2.
+In 2001, due to the merger between FC Karpaty Lviv and FC Lviv, Karpaty preserved the place of FC Lviv in the First League and transformed the former FC Lviv into the new Karpaty-2.
 The other Karpaty-2 Lviv that competed in the Second League was renamed to Karpaty-3.

-In 2003 Karpaty-3 Lviv was renamed into Karpaty-Halychyna Lviv, coincidentally FC Halychyna Drohobych relegated that year from the professional ranks.
-In 2004 Karpaty-Halychyna Lviv was taken out of competitions due to relegation of its senior squad from the Ukrainian Premier League.
-Since then, the team was not revived.
+In 2003 Karpaty-3 Lviv was renamed Karpaty-Halychyna Lviv, coincidentally FC Halychyna Drohobych relegated that year from the professional ranks.
+In 2004 Karpaty-Halychyna Lviv was taken out of competitions due to the relegation of its senior squad from the Ukrainian Premier League.
+Since then, the team has not been revived.